 The Board holds four regular meetings each year, as well as additional meetings as required.
-At the end of every regularly scheduled Board meeting, a session is held without any management present, including the CEO.
+At each regularly scheduled meeting, the Board receives presentations from executives of North West.
+At the end of every regularly scheduled Board meeting, in order to facilitate an open and candid discussion among independent Directors, a session is held without any management present, including the CEO.